st-sw/STC3115GenericDriver/README.md

 SW Use:
 ----------------
 The host driver access the STC3115 via I2C every 5s typically (or longer, up to 30s).  <br />
-So a 5s timer is needed to implement.  <br />
+So a 5s timer is required to be implemented.  <br />

+The STC3115 monitors the battery continuously. <br />
-It is not needed to access the STC3115 more often because the Battery charging/discharging variation is very slow.  <br />
+But It is not needed for the host to access the STC3115 more often because the Battery charging/discharging variation is very slow.  <br />
-However, even if the driver is access every 1s, the STC3115 algorithm still work properly.  <br />
+However, even if the driver is access more frequently (every 1s), the STC3115 algorithm still works properly.  <br />

 Battery State of Charge:
 ----------------